KOKL

-KOKL (1240 AM) is a radio station broadcasting a classic hits format, licensed to Okmulgee, Oklahoma, United States.
+KOKL (1240 AM) is a radio station broadcasting a classic hits format in Okmulgee, Oklahoma, United States.
 The station is owned by Third Day Broadcasting, Inc., and broadcasts from studios in the historic Kress building in downtown Okmulgee.

 History

 KHBG

 In 1936, three groups applied to build a new radio station on 1210 kHz in Okmulgee, the city's first.
 Two represented local newspapers, the Record and Daily Times, while the third was the Okmulgee Broadcasting Company.
 The newspapers dropped out of the running that April, with the Times stating that it felt local advertising support would be insufficient to sustain the outlet, especially if it could not broadcast at night.
 Taking the call letters KHBG, representing founding owner Harry B. Greaves, the new outlet signed on in the first week of October.
 It broadcast during the daytime only with 100 watts.

 Two years after putting the station on air, the founding owners of Okmulgee Broadcasting Company transferred their shares to two families with involvement on the station staff, the Buford and Ross families, in 1939.
 The new owners upgraded the station to broadcast with 250 watts and add nighttime service in 1939; two years later, NARBA reallocation moved it to its present 1240 kHz.
 The station gained its first live network hookup in 1944 when it affiliated with the Mutual Broadcasting System.

 A decade after dropping its bid to build a radio station, the Daily Times bought KHBG in 1948 for $125,000, after the paper's owner, Donald W. Reynolds, had filed to build a new station there.
 Reynolds pledged to the Federal Communications Commission that the station's operations would be separate with those of the newspaper and that the two businesses would compete in advertising sales.

 While the transmitter had been located on 20th Street on the southern edge of town since going on air, the studios had moved around between three different downtown sites, including the historic Hotel Parkinson.
 Station operations moved in with the Times in 1951.